The TONIKAWA: Over The Moon For You Season 2 release date is confirmed to be in April 2023, the Spring 2023 anime season.

 The secondary issue is whether there is enough source material.
 Fortunately, in that regard, there is no problem (see the manga comparison section below for more details).

 As for the financial numbers, on one hand, the TONIKAWA Blu-Ray/DVD sales in Japan were bad, numbering only 390 copies in the first week.
 However, since the reviews have been solid and the anime was trending on Crunchyroll’s popular anime list it seems that the streaming numbers were good enough to have TONIKAWA renewed for a second season.

-Considering that the early production rumors started in 2020, Anime Geek previously predicted that it was possible that the 2nd season would come out in the first half of 2023, perhaps in Spring 2023.
-However, since the release time frame wasn’t specified on November 21, 2022, it’s predicted that the TONIKAWA Season 2 release date will be in Summer or Fall 2023.
+Considering that the early production rumors started in 2020, Anime Geek had previously predicted that it was possible that the TONIKAWA Season 2 release date would be in the first half of 2023, perhaps in Spring 2023.

 TONIKAWA OVA release date was in August 2021

 When the first season’s finale aired, a TONIKAWA OVA episode was announced along with a trailer.
 The TONIKAWA OVA release date was on August 18, 2021.

 Crunchyroll was seaming the new episode internationally on that day.
 In addition, it was released as a Blu-Ray disc in Japan.

 The new OVA episode is officially titled Tonikawa: Over The Moon For You – SNS.
 A second trailer was released on March 24, 2021.

 Crunchyroll previewed the first 15 minutes of the TONIKAWA OVA during the free 2021 Virtual Crunchyroll Event.

 The anime is based on the Tonikaku Kawaii manga series by Kenjiro Hata.
 Launched in February 2018, the weekly manga is already well over 100 chapters long and has been collected into 21 volumes as of September 15, 2022.